Universal rules govern plasmid copy number

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Plasmids –autonomously replicating DNA molecules– are pervasive in the microbial world, where they fuel evolution as key vehicles for gene transfer.
-Plasmids are as diverse as their hosts and exhibit a broad range of replication and mobility strategies, genetic repertoires, host ranges, sizes, and copies per cell.
-While most of these features have been extensively characterized, the determinants of plasmid copy number (PCN) remain poorly understood.
-Here, we leveraged extensive DNA sequencing data to comprehensively analyze the copy number of thousands of diverse bacterial plasmids.
-We found that the copy number of natural plasmids is highly variable, spanning nearly three orders of magnitude, and that it is intrinsically robust against changes in genomic context.
-We further show that PCN variability is tightly associated with plasmid lifestyles and develop the concept of replicon dominance to explain interactions in widespread multi-replicon plasmids.
-Finally, we uncover a universal scaling law that links copy number and plasmid size across phylogenetic boundaries, indicating that pervasive constraints orchestrate the PCN-size trade-off.
-Altogether, our work pioneers large-scale analyses of PCN while uncovering the fundamental rules that govern plasmid biology.
+Plasmids –autonomously replicating DNA molecules– exhibit a broad range of replication and mobility strategies, genetic repertoires, host ranges, sizes, and copies per cell.
+However, the determinants of plasmid copy number (PCN) remain poorly understood.
+Here, we use extensive DNA sequencing data to analyse the copy number of thousands of diverse bacterial plasmids in a comprehensive manner.
+We find that PCN is highly variable, spanning nearly three orders of magnitude, and that it is intrinsically robust against changes in genomic context.
+We further show that PCN variability is tightly associated with plasmid lifestyles, and propose the concept of replicon dominance to explain interactions in widespread multi-replicon plasmids.
+Finally, we uncover a universal scaling law that links copy number and plasmid size across bacterial species, indicating that pervasive constraints modulate the PCN-size trade-off.